LF:aVLBI0222c Medical Biology II - pract. - Course Information

 - learning the methods of risk evaluation for hereditary diseases of various molecular background in patients based on family anamneses

 - understanding the basic principles of gene engineering

 - understanding and practicing selected molecular methods used for examination of some cancers or hereditary and infectious diseases with regard to the selection of appropriate therapy

 - After completing the course, the student will be able to:

-- explain selected basic techniques of gene engineering and their application in medicine, and, with knowledge of the used method, select the clones of cells with an inserted gene
+- explain selected basic techniques of gene engineering and their application in medicine, and, with knowledge of the used method, to select the clones of cells with an inserted gene

 - Week 1: Genetic disorders - autosomal inheritance

 - Week 2: Genetic disorders - gonosomal inheritance

 - Week 4: Genetic prognosis and genetic counselling

 - Week 5: Human population genetics